segmentio/segment-docs/src/connections/reverse-etl/index.md

   - '/reverse-etl/'
 ---

-Reverse ETL (Extract, Transform, Load) extracts data from a data warehouse using a query you provide and syncs the data to your third party destinations.
+Reverse ETL (Extract, Transform, Load) extracts data from a warehouse using a query you provide and syncs this warehouse data to your third party destinations.

 Use Reverse ETL when you want to:
-* **Enable your marketing teams**: Sync audiences and other data built in the warehouse to multi-channel marketing tools, like Braze, Hubspot, or Salesforce Marketing Cloud, to personalize marketing campaigns.
+* **Elevate marketing campaigns**: Sync audiences and other data built in the warehouse to multi-channel marketing tools, like Braze, Hubspot, or Salesforce Marketing Cloud, to personalize marketing campaigns.
 * **Enrich your customer profiles**: Sync enriched data to destinations like Mixpanel for a more complete view of the customer, or enrich Segment Profiles with data from your warehouse.
 * **Activate data in Twilio Engage**: Send data in the warehouse back into Segment as events that can be activated in all supported destinations, including Twilio Engage destinations.
 * **Strengthen your conversion events**: Pass offline or enriched data to conversion APIs like Facebook, Google Ads, TikTok, or Snapchat.